rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 INPUT: [yes]  default

-Uninstalling the tar installation of VMware Tools.
+Uninstalling the tar installation of VMware Tools™.

 Can't exec "/etc/vmware-caf/pme/install/preupgrade.sh": No such file or directory at /usr/bin/vmware-uninstall-tools.pl line 4421.
 The removal of VMware Tools 10.3.23 build-16594550 for Linux completed successfully.

-Installing VMware Tools.
+Installing VMware Tools™.

 In which directory do you want to install the binary files?
 [/usr/bin]